ChaoGlenXu/health-information-FHIR-web-application-project/README.md

 ![Screen Shot 2021-06-21 at 6 54 08 AM](https://user-images.githubusercontent.com/59375616/122751228-7adc9500-d25d-11eb-85ad-d9c1ded9070f.png)

-##    3. how you can test out my web application on your computer
+##    3. how you can test out my web application on your computer:

 if you click the Button (New Tab for latest Data) after 15 minutes or just refresh the page, you call see the statistics and the data in the table will change